AmedeoV/trufflehog-pre-commit-hook/README.md

 ![rider-no-verify.png](rider-no-verify.png)

-## Script Design Choices

-This section provides more insight into the design decisions made for the TruffleHog pre-commit hook script.
+## Additional information

 ### Handling Unverified/Unknown Issues

-The pre-commit hook is configured to **fail the commit even for unverified or unknown issues** detected by TruffleHog.
-This decision was made to ensure a high level of security by adopting a "fail-safe" approach.
-The intent is to empower the committer to explicitly review any potential findings, regardless of their verification status, and decide whether it is a legitimate secret or a false positive that needs to be addressed.
-This prevents potentially sensitive information from being committed without explicit human review.
+The pre-commit hook is configured to **fail the commit even for unverified or unknown issues** detected by TruffleHog, as a failsafe approach.
+The intention is to ensure the committer reviews any findings before proceeding.

-### Custom Detectors for Hardcoded Passwords
+### Trufflehog configuration

-The script includes **custom detectors** specifically designed to flag scenarios that might not always be caught by TruffleHog's default configuration.
-For instance, a connection string containing a password might not trigger a default alert.
+A trufflehog configuration file is placed at ~/custom-detectors.yml.
+You can modify it following the [TruffleHog documentation](https://docs.trufflesecurity.com/configuration-file-reference).
+This should allow adjusting the sensitivity and configuring other parameters to suit your needs.
+For instance, a connection string to a localhost repository might not need to trigger a default alert.

-### Extensibility for Future Scenarios

-The framework for custom detectors is designed to be extensible.
-As new types of sensitive information or specific hardcoding patterns become relevant, **additional custom detectors can be easily integrated** into the script.
-This ensures the pre-commit hook can adapt and evolve to cover a broader range of potential secret leakage scenarios in the future.